Potla1995/potla1995.github.io/_posts/2023-05-26-suspensionFree.md

 ## Next cases $n=9, 10, 11$.

+<color="red">There is an issue with the below "proof" in the cases $n=9$ and $n=10$: contraction can introduce new triangles and it is possible that the $\hat{P}_3$'s we find in the contracted graph have the apex node at the contracted vertex.
+I'm trying to fix this problem right now...</color>

 The main idea behind this proof is simply follow the steps of our original proof in [arXiv:2004.11930](https://arxiv.org/abs/2004.11930), Page 9.

 We observe the following: